JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 3: MERN STACK IMPLEMENTATION/Project-3.md

 ![Routes foler and AP](./images/createroutesfolderandapi.PNG)

 ## CREATING A MODEL <br/>
-*A schema is fundamentally describing the data construct of a document.*
+*A schema is fundamentally describing the data construct of a document.* <br/>
 *A model is a compiled version of the schema.
-One instance of the model will map to one document in the database.
+One instance of the model will map to one document in the database.*
-Install Mongoose to provide functionality around creating and working with the schemas. <br/>
+* __Install Mongoose to provide functionality around creating and working with the schemas.__ <br/>
 ![Install Mnogoose](./images/installmongoose.PNG)

 * __Create the models folder, also create and edit the ToDo.js file in that new folder__ <br/>